andrewkorzh0/PartyInTheDark/README.md

 ## Development

+- The game is developed using Unity and C#
-- Features custom shaders, 30+ original sprites, - 4 original music tracks, and more
+- Features custom shaders, 30+ original sprites, 4 original music tracks, and more

 During the development, I had the opportunity to dive into several new areas of game development.
 Here are some of the key things I learned: